MarkAdell/my_articles/README.md

 Please note that many programming languages provide built-in functions like `filter`.
 We will cover this later in the article when we discuss higher-order functions.

-This is unrelated to functinal programming, but we can make the code more concise using [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp).
+This is unrelated to functional programming, but we can make the code more concise using [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp).
 Arrow functions provide a shorter syntax for creating function expressions and are supported in many programming languages, also known as *Lambda Expressions*.

 ```javascript
 // Declarative approach using arrow functions